We may earn money or products from the companies mentioned in this post.

 Try incorporating some movement to conquer the blahs of darker days.
 Yoga anyone?

-True Confession: I am still trying to convince myself that I am coordinated enough to learn yoga poses).
+Reality check: I am still trying to convince myself that I am coordinated enough to learn yoga poses.

 Spend more time talking with your partner and children.
 In my family, we make it a point to always (with rare exceptions) eat dinner together.
 Even if one of us has activities after work/school – we just eat a little later, but together.